hun-ah/book-tracker/README.md

 # Book Tracker

-This web app is built using Open Library API and utilizes local storage to store all books entered into the search bar.
+This web app is built using Open Library API and utilizes local storage to store all books entered into the input.

 **You can check it out here:** [book tracker](https://book-tracker-hwm.netlify.app/)